All Episodes

 Thank you for coming.

-Where are you located, out of curiosity?
+Where are you located, Adams?

-I'm actually in the greater Cincinnati, northern Kentucky area.
+I'm actually in the Greater Cincinnati, Northern Kentucky area.

 Okay.